DataDog/documentation/content/en/integrations/faq/haproxy-multi-process.md

 ---
 title: HAProxy in multi-process mode
-kind: faq

 ---

 When using the HAProxy in multi process mode, each process has its own memory area and therefore has its own statistics.

 {{< img src="integrations/faq/haproxy_config_multi_process.png" alt="HAProxy config multi process" style="width:30%;">}}

 This implies that each process needs to have a dedicated socket or endpoint for giving access to its statistics.
 Accordingly, in the Datadog configuration file for HAProxy, **each socket or endpoint has to be declared as an instance**.

 {{< img src="integrations/faq/haproxy_multi_process_agent_conf.png" alt="HAProxy multiprocess configuration" style="width:50%;">}}